ajcousins/roh-presentation/README.md

 # ROH Presentation

 ## Technical Challenges Encountered on a New Digital Product

 ### Light Lookup Introduction
 A full stack web application which queries a database of technical lighting products, intended for lighting designers and specifiers of technical lighting equipment, as a way to find suitable products to meet very specific design requirements.

 The app is exciting for me, as a person with several years of lighting design experience, I believe it can be the perfect tool to help plug a designer's gap in market knowledge.
 There is currently no go-to search engine that lighting designers can consult that focuses exclusively on architectural products.
 A few search tools currently catalogue decorative products, but are not able to filter down to technical specifications.

-The project was built with React and TypeScript on the front end, with Redux used for state management.
-The back end was built with Node.js, Express with a GraphQL endpoint which queries a MongoDB database.

 [Live website](https://light-lookup.pages.dev/#/) |
 [Code repo](https://github.com/ajcousins/light-lookup)